Using fhir.resources for Python ETL

 def apply_data_absent_reason(resource: dict, null_flavor: str) -> dict:

-"""Attach FHIR-compliant dataAbsentReason extension for legacy nulls."""
+"""Attach a FHIR-compliant data-absent-reason extension for a legacy null."""

-if null_flavor not in NULL_FLAVOR_MAP:
+if not dar_code:

 return resource